JosePantaleon1/JosePantaleon1/README.md

 # 👋 Welcome to My GitHub

 ## About Me
 I’m a recently graduated Data Scientist with a Master's in Data Science and AI from EDEM Business School (2024-2025) and a passion for uncovering insights through data.
-My journey began as a Forecast Analyst, where I developed a keen eye for trends, predictive accuracy, and actionable insights.
+My journey began as a Public Health Data Analyst, where I developed a keen eye for trends, predictive accuracy, and actionable insights.
 Now, I’m eager to apply my expertise in data analysis, machine learning, and AI to solve real-world problems.

 ---